dsi-icl/do-gaze/README.md

 ```

 ### Requirements
-This project was developped using [Anaconda](https://www.anaconda.com/distribution/) but it is not mandatory.
+This project was developped using [Anaconda](https://www.anaconda.com/distribution/).

 * Python 3.5+ or Python 2.7
 * Linux, Windows or macOS